wix/media-platform-js-sdk/README.md

 ```

 Delete file

-*Warning: the file will no longer be reachable*
+*Warning: The file will no longer be reachable*

 ```javascript
 fileManager.deleteFile('fileId', callback);